Kamran-Afzali/Kamran-Afzali.github.io/_posts/2027-02-24-Q-Learning_DEP_5.md

 # Addressing Individual Heterogeneity and Mixture Models in Computational Psychiatry

 One of the main lessons from computational psychiatry is that a diagnosis rarely maps onto a single decision strategy.
-This follow-up post extends the earlier Bayesian recovery framework by treating each participant as potentially belonging to one of multiple latent strategy classes, and it uses a mixture model to infer who is learning values and who is following a simpler win–stay/lose–shift heuristic.[^1][^2]
+This follow-up post extends the earlier Bayesian recovery framework by treating each participant as potentially belonging to one of multiple latent strategy classes, and it uses a mixture model to infer who is learning values and who is following a simpler win–stay/lose–shift heuristic.

-The code you provided is a strong example of this idea in practice: it simulates control and depressed groups with different strategy proportions, fits a Bayesian mixture of Q-learning and WSLS, and then checks whether the model can recover both individual strategies and group-level shifts in latent composition.[^3][^1]
+The code you provided is a strong example of this idea in practice: it simulates control and depressed groups with different strategy proportions, fits a Bayesian mixture of Q-learning and WSLS, and then checks whether the model can recover both individual strategies and group-level shifts in latent composition.

 ## Why mixture models matter

 A standard hierarchical RL model assumes that all participants share the same generative form and differ only in parameter values.
 That assumption is often too strong for clinical data, where two people with the same symptom score may use different cognitive policies even on the same task.
-A mixture model relaxes that assumption by letting the data decide whether a subject is better explained by Q-learning or WSLS, while still estimating group-specific mixing weights.[^4][^5]
+A mixture model relaxes that assumption by letting the data decide whether a subject is better explained by Q-learning or WSLS, while still estimating group-specific mixing weights.

 Formally, if $z_s \in \{1,2\}$ is the latent strategy for subject $s$, the likelihood becomes a marginal mixture: